kingdom-building-ministries/kbm-static-site/blog/_posts/2014-09-21-hope-for-the-hadza.md

   - The Great Commission
 ---

 One day we will gather in heaven with every tribe, tongue and nation!
-Once such tribe on God's heart is the Hadzabe, whom Charlie and Nathan depart this Tuesday to spend over 2 months with in Tanzania.
+Once such tribe on God's heart is the Hadzabe, whom Charlie and Nathan depart this Tuesday, September 23, to spend over 2 months with in Tanzania.

 Charlie and Nathan plan to share the Gospel through a picture banner (shown in the video) and through recording oral translations of Bible stories on solar-powered devices that can be easily shared with others.
 Please watch the video below to hear them share the vision God has placed on their hearts -- making disciples who will make disciples -- and PRAY!

 {% include vimeo.html video=106695347 %}